Top Real Estate Markets

 Ottawa, alongside Gatineau in Quebec, forms the National Capital Region.
 The two cities are home to the federal government and a multitude of public-sector organizations.
 With a population of 1.5 million, it is one of the largest and fastest-growing markets in Canada, with close to 10% growth since the 2016 census.
 As our country continues to grow and become more prominent on the world stage, this market should continue to benefit from its robust service-based economy.

-In the first quarter of 2024, the Ottawa board reported an average sale price of $649K, up slightly from the prior quarter as well as year-over-year.
-Like most markets in Ontario, Ottawa reported a sizable increase in inventory in the second half of 2023 that has declined sharply to start the new year.
-At 2.8 months of supply to start the year, inventory is in line with where it stood a year ago and healthier than its trailing 5-year average.
+In the third quarter of 2024, the Ottawa board reported an average sale price of $685K, down 3% from the prior quarter but flat year-over-year.
+Like most markets in Ontario, Ottawa reported a sizable increase in inventory in the second half of 2023 that declined sharply to start the new year.
+However, inventory has risen for five consecutive months to finish the third quarter at 3.7 months of resale supply, slightly higher than supply levels from a year ago and double its trailing 5-year average.

 Other Notable Highlights